Preventing diabetes means acting early and knowing the signs to look for before it turns into a serious problem.

 “Increasing your physical activity to 150 minutes a week is one way to stay healthy and either avoid or control diabetes,” Tina said.

 That amounts to 30 minutes of activity five days a week.
-In addition, losing 5-7% of your body weight can help make a difference.
-And finally, make healthy food choices.
+In addition, losing 5-7% of your body weight can help make a difference if you are above your ideal body weight.